ICBO 2025 conference

 Sunday, November 9, 2025 - ICBO 2025 Main Conference Day 1

 12:15pm-1:00pm ET Kenote: Conspiracy theories: Are ontologies really under attack?
-Speaker: Mark Musen
+(Speaker: Mark Musen; Moderator: Asiyah Yu Lin)

 1:00pm-1:10pm ET Break

-1:10pm-1:40pm ET Ontology Development and Use for Cholangiocarcinoma Risk Factors and Predictions : A Term Enrichment Data Analysis and Machine Learning Classification (Primary Author: Anuwat Penpgut; Corresponding Author: Alexander D. Diehl)
+1:10pm-1:40pm ET Ontology Development and Use for Cholangiocarcinoma Risk Factors and Predictions : A Term Enrichment Data Analysis and Machine Learning Classification (Speaker: Anuwat Pengput; Moderator: Alex Diehl)

-1:40pm-2:10pm ET History in the Basic Formal Ontology (Primary Author: Werner Ceusters)
+1:40pm-2:10pm ET History in the Basic Formal Ontology (Speaker: Werner Ceusters; Moderator: Alex Diehl)

 2:10pm-2:20pm ET Break